v-wjrong/imrrong_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/utils/JsonUtils.md

     JsonUtils ..> JsonProcessingException : May throw
 ```

 This class diagram illustrates the structure of the JsonUtils utility class and its related dependencies.
-JsonUtils utilizes ObjectMapper for JSON serialization operations, configuring features such as null value exclusion and indented output through static initialization blocks.
-The diagram includes core components like ObjectMapper, Include enum, SerializationFeature enum, and the potential JsonProcessingException, clearly presenting the key elements and exception handling mechanism in JSON serialization.
+JsonUtils utilizes ObjectMapper for JSON serialization operations, configuring features such as ignoring null values and indented output through a static initialization block.
+The diagram includes ObjectMapper, the Include enum, SerializationFeature enum, and the potentially thrown JsonProcessingException, clearly presenting the core components and exception handling mechanism in the JSON serialization process.

 ### Internal Method Call Graph